Ali-raza365/ReelsApp/server/Readme.md

 </div>

-Welcome to the Reelzzz Server repository!
-This Node.js application serves as the backend for the Reelzzz project.
+Welcome to the ReelVibe Server repository!
+This Node.js application serves as the backend for the ReelVibe project.
 Below, you'll find instructions on how to set up the development environment and configure necessary variables using the `.env` file.

 ## Installation